rspeer/wiki2text/README.md

     bunzip2 -c enwiki-DATE-pages-articles.xml.bz2 | ./wiki2text > enwiki.txt

+To skip all headings, run:

+    bunzip2 -c enwiki-DATE-pages-articles.xml.bz2 | ./wiki2text | grep -v '^=' > enwiki.txt

 enwiki.txt will fill up with article text as quickly as it comes out of `bunzip2`.

 ## Example output

-Here's an example of part of the text that comes out of the English Wikipedia:
+Here's an example of part of the text that comes out of the English Wikipedia (with hard line wrapping added):

     = Albedo =